Sacred Hearts are so alluring, charming, and special. What are they and what do they represent?

 I first discovered Sacred Heart Ex Voto’s about fifteen years ago and became completely enamored with them and what they symbolize.

-Most often seen in European churches or chapels, Sacred Heart ex-votos would be placed in churches or chapels where the worshiper seeks grace or wishes to give thanks.
+Most often seen in Europe, Sacred Heart ex-votos would be placed in churches or chapels where the worshiper would seek grace or wish to give thanks.

 Many times, the churches would include shrines decorated with ex-votos.